nasa/oceandata-notebooks/book/notebooks/oci/oci_ocssw_l2gen.md

 ## Summary

 The [OceanColor Science SoftWare][ocssw] (OCSSW) repository is the operational data processing software package of NASA's Ocean Biology Distributed Active Archive Center (OB.DAAC).
-OCSSW is publically available through the OB.DAAC's [Sea, earth, and atmosphere Data Analysis System][seadas] (SeaDAS), which provides a complete suite of tools to process, display and analyze ocean color data.
-SeaDAS is a desktop application that provides GUI access to OCSSW, but command line interfaces (CLI) also exist, which we can use to write processing scripts and notebooks without SeaDAS.
+OCSSW is publically available through the OB.DAAC's [Sea, earth, and atmosphere Data Analysis System][seadas] (SeaDAS) application, which provides a complete suite of tools to process, display and analyze ocean color data.
+SeaDAS provides a graphical user interface (GUI) for OCSSW, but a command line interfaces (CLI) also exist, which we can use to write processing scripts and notebooks without the desktop application.

 The Level-2 Generator (`l2gen`) program included in OCSSW is used to generate aquatic Level-2 (L2) data products from calibrated top-of-atmosphere (TOA) radiances.
 Specifically, `l2gen` atmospherically corrects spectral TOA Level-1B (L1B) radiances to obtain geophysical products, such as spectral remote-sensing reflectances (Rrs) and near-surface concentrations of the photosynthetic pigment chlorophyll-a.
 More information on `l2gen` methods can be found in the [Rrs Algorithm Theoretrical Basis Document].

-This tutorial will demonstrate how to process PACE OCI L1B data through the `l2gen` default settings to retrieve the standard L2 ocean color 'OC' data suite.
-Done right, this data should be *exactly* what you would download from the NASA EarthData Cloud.
+This tutorial will demonstrate how to process PACE OCI L1B data through the `l2gen` default settings to retrieve the standard L2 ocean color (OC) data suite.
+Done right, this data should be *exactly* what you would download from the NASA Earthdata Cloud.
 This tutorial will also demonstrate how to modify the operation of `l2gen` configurations based on your research needs.

 [seadas]: https://seadas.gsfc.nasa.gov/
 [ocssw]: https://oceandata.sci.gsfc.nasa.gov/ocssw